 Hersey has 11 choruses, some of which are open to any students who are interested and others that require students to audition.
 Some of the choruses are for women-only or men-only and others are for mixed voices.
 Additionally, some of the choruses perform with instrumental accompaniment while others are a cappella.
 Click here for more.

-The theater program brings together hundreds of student actors and crew members for productions throughout the course of the year.
+The theater program brings together hundreds of student actors for productions throughout the course of the year.
 Students must audition for their preferred roles and commit to attending after-school rehearsal leading up to the performances.
-The tech crew helps put on seven shows and recruits for a variety of roles.
-Learn more about those here.

 Sponsor: Lara Becker